MZandtheRaspberryPi/im_practical_programming/README.md

 [Making a PB&J with autonomous drone camera-person](https://www.youtube.com/watch?v=P_NQB7phWnQ&t)

 ### Spot Micro Robot
 This was a fun project where I 3d printed the robot, planned the hardware, assembled, and used a fellow robot builder's ROS Repo to get it walking.
 I contributed a bit to the robot builder's ROS repo as well.
-Check it out [here](https://github.com/MZandtheRaspberryPi/spot_micro_demo) and a video showing off the project [here](https://youtu.be/g6FMSfrcahk).
+Check it out [here](https://github.com/MZandtheRaspberryPi/spot_micro_demo).
 ![spot_micro_demo](./spot_micro_demo.gif)

 ### robo_arm